JHU-PL-Lab/www-fpse/assignments/project.md

 * You must use the standard course libraries -- `Core`, `Lwt`, `Yojson` etc -- as your basis, plus any other libraries you find useful.
 * Project groups can be from 2-3 people, or possibly 4 if there are very distinct components.
 * OCaml excels for non-trivial algorithms and you will be **required** to make a non-trivial algorithm(s) a key feature of your app.
 If you are just doing some simple webpage front-end with a database back-end (shopping cart, To Do list, etc) OCaml can work but doesn't have any real advantage.
 Non-trivial algorithms can either be that the algorithm itself is complex, or that things need to be composed/combined in ways that higher-order functions can really help with.
+* We *strongly recommend* that you make a general library as part of your project, to get more experience with modules and functors in OCaml.
+(This is not an absolute requirement as we don't want you to make some artificial library if there is none needed.)
 * A very rough idea of the scope of the project is around 1000-2000 lines of code per person.
 This will depend a lot on the particular application; we will not be making line count an explicit part of your grade.

 ### Project Topic Thrusts